SaharMehrpour/e-commerce/README.md

 ./stop.sh
 ```

-This script will:
+This script will stop the app and remove Docker containers

-- Stop all Docker containers (Kafka, MongoDB, Redis, ZooKeeper, PostgreSQL)
-- Stop any running backend process
-- Stop the frontend development server (if running in background)

 ## 📡 API Endpoints